lennartkerkvliet/statutes/internal-regulations.md

 ## Eligibility

-Every member of IFLRY can be nominated for a position in the Bureau, auditor, ombudsperson or the Committee of Discipline and Arbitrage.
+Anyone broadly agreeing with the manifesto of IFLRY can be nominated for a position in the Bureau, auditor, ombudsperson or the Committee of Discipline and Arbitrage.

 ### Age
 Bureau members and the ombudsperson must be between 18 and 35 years old when they are appointed.